davebollinger/mt19937ar-lua/README.md

 Copyright (C) 2016 David Bollinger (davebollinger at gmail dot com) for pure Lua 5.1 (tested against 5.1.5) 3/25/2016

-Lua-specific differences in this translation:  support for multiple instances, init_by_array is 1-based, methods to get\set state, math library work-alikes
+Lua-specific differences in this translation: support for multiple instances init_by_array is 1-based (per Lua idiom) methods to get\set state math library work-alikes
-(granted that much of this is superfluous/redundant with the release of Lua 5.3, but I needed the 5.1 support, multiple instances, etc)
+(granted that much of this is superfluous/redundant with the release of Lua 5.3)
 Bonus:  successfully passes the validation test :D
+...
 --example usage (long-form / multiple-instance form): mt19937ar = require("mt19937ar")
 mt1 = mt19937ar.new()